In the shadow of Mount Etna… grapes, vines and winemakers

 In fact, Etna wine growing entered into history in the 8th century B.C. with the Greek settlers, who introduced a form of growing vines known as the Aegean tree.
 Considered to be the best to be transported, the Romans started a flourishing trade abroad, which kept on increasing the size of the vineyards until the area reached its maximum extension in the 19th century before its steep decline in the early 20th century.

 On the slopes of the highest active European volcano, the total vine growing area is over 3,000 hectares.
 Majority of the wineries are located between 1,640ft and 3,940ft above sea level and present the particularity of being terraced.
-The Etna wine DOC (Denominazione di Origine Controllata) was the very first in Sicily and credits the quality in wine making.
-Moreover, the particular climate offers
+The Etna wine DOC (Denominazione di Origine Controllata) was the very first in Sicily and credits the quality in winemaking.

 Does the adventure tempt you?
 Get our selected list of the “Top Etna Wineries to Visit” and travel through the mountains and perfumes of unique grapes.